dylan-lang/opendylan/documentation/getting-started-ide/source/projects.rst

 (with the *Advanced…* dialog; see `Advanced project settings`_), the project name must also be a valid Dylan name.

-Here we can also specify, using the “Include any available templates” check box, that the wizard should generate skeleton code for our project if a template for the project type is available.
+Here we can also specify, using the "Include any available templates" check box, that the wizard should generate skeleton code for our project if a template for the project type is available.